Recurrence, transience and anti-concentration of Rademacher random walks: Anti-concentration inequalities

 In this section we recall several well-known anti-concentration inequalities that will be used later on, and we give a simple lemma which allows us to combine the anti-concentration of two random variables at different scales.

 Recall that the \emph{concentration function} $Q$ of a real-valued random variable $A$ is given by

 Note that for any integer $m \ge 1$, the union bound gives

-We start with the general case of a one-dimensional Rademacher random walk $X$ whose step sizes are general real numbers, not necessarily integers and not necessarily separated. \begin{lemma}[Erd\H{o}s--Littlewood--Offord inequality] If the step sizes $(a_n)_{n\ge 1}$ of a Rademacher walk $X = (X_n)_{n \geq 1}$ are all greater than or equal to a constant $c > 0$, then
+We start with the general case of a one-dimensional Rademacher random walk $X$ whose step sizes are general real numbers, not necessarily integers and not necessarily separated. \begin{lemma}[Erd\H{o}s--Littlewood--Offord inequality] Suppose that the step sizes $(a_n)_{n\ge 1}$ of a Rademacher walk $X = (X_n)_{n \geq 1}$ are all greater than or equal to a constant $c > 0$.
+Then

-\end{lemma} Erd\H{o}s' simple proof of this in \cite{erdos1945lemma} was to note that for any $x \in \mathbb{R}$, the set of assignments of $(\epsilon_1, \dots, \epsilon_n)$ for which $\sum_{i=1}^n \epsilon_i a_i \in (x,x+c]$ form an anti-chain in the hypercube $\{-1,1\}^n$ with the coordinatewise partial order, and then to apply Sperner's theorem \cite{sperner1928} about the size of the largest anti-chain.
-In~\S\ref{S:RS anti-concentration} we will prove the following (mod $m$) analogue of Lemma~\ref{lem:ELO} for the case of integer step sizes, which we were unable to find in the literature. \begin{restatable}{theorem}{modularELO} Let $m$ be a positive integer and let $b_1, \dots, b_n$ be positive integers coprime to $m$.
+\end{lemma} Erd\H{o}s' simple proof of this in \cite{erdos1945lemma} (improving a slightly worse bound by Littlewood and Offord) was to note that for any $x \in \mathbb{R}$, the set of assignments of $(\epsilon_1, \dots, \epsilon_n)$ for which $\sum_{i=1}^n \epsilon_i a_i \in (x,x+c]$ form an anti-chain in the hypercube $\{-1,1\}^n$ with the coordinatewise partial order, and then to apply Sperner's Lemma \cite{sperner1928}, which says that the size of the largest anti-chain is equal to that of the middle layer of the hypercube, i.e.~$\binom{n}{\lfloor n/2\rfloor}$.
+In~\S\ref{S:RS anti-concentration} we will prove the following (mod $m$) analogue of Lemma~\ref{lem:ELO} for the case of integer step sizes. \begin{restatable}{lemma}{modularELO} Let $m$ be a positive integer and let $b_1, \dots, b_n$ be positive integers coprime to $m$.
 Let $\epsilon_1, \dots, \epsilon_n$ be independent Rademacher random variables, and let $X_n = \sum_{i=1}^n \epsilon_i b_i$.
 Then